-And value is a political term -- this fellow says net metering is just another way for solar homeowners like me to pick my neighbors' pockets.
+A key concept: Value.
+It's indisputably a political term.
+This fellow says net metering is just another way for solar homeowners like me to pick my neighbors' pockets.
 Indeed, he contends here that it's all part of a multi-level, gross government interference in the free market for energy, one that results in greenies directly and indirectly picking non-greenie pockets.
 In my own state, Georgia, Georgia Power agreed (in November, 2013) to drop its request for a special "solar fee" to bill to array owners.

 Here's a December, 2013 follow-up story on that.
 This March, 2015 piece contends just the opposite -- that rooftop solar's a net benefit because it spares utilities peak-load energy costs.
 Wisconsin's debate on this is described here.
 And here's an Edison Electric white paper warning of distributed solar power's "market disruptive" effects (scroll to its "Summary" at the paper's end, where it indirectly calls for taxing solar PV customers to counteract "cross-subsidization" by non-PV customers and each utility's investors).
 Standard utilities are now starting to express long-term worry about rooftop solar's success (see also this and this, plus this piece on the growth of anti-solar taxes and fees).
 This January, 2015 essay is particularly thoughtful and persuasive.
 And this February, 2015 proposed Indiana legislation, proponents claim, would try to "strike the right balance" between solar and utility economic interests.
 March 11, 2015 update: That proposed legislation was just withdrawn.
 (Source).
 Florida is going through the same debate according to this WSJ, Feb, 20, 2015 piece, which also sports a map showing which states have the most solar power online, and also which permit third parties to compete with utilities.